dogyoons/dogyoons.github.io/teaching/sta130a/fall2026/index.md

 **Textbooks**:
-There are two required textbooks, whose digital copy will be available on Canvas in Reading List.
+There are two required textbooks, whose digital copies will be available on Canvas in Reading List.
 * Dimitri Bertsekas and John Tsitsiklis.
 Introduction to Probability, 2nd edition (2012), [Athena Scientific].
 * John Rice.
 Mathematical Statistics and Data Analysis, 3rd edition (2007), [Cengage Learning / Brooks/Cole].